 Content modeling future-proofs your content by planning and executing it separately from the structure of your website.

-Instead of content being permanently affixed to a specific spot on a specific page, content modeling encourages the development of CMS content modules that can be customized, reused, and displayed in formats outside of your website.
+Instead of content being permanently affixed to a specific spot on a specific page, content modeling encourages the development of CMS content modules that can be customized, reused, and displayed in different formats outside of your website.
 While it may live on your website, it’s structured and stored in a way that allows it to meet your target audience wherever they are.

 Today, consumers are seeking out content on a variety of channels.
 If your content is chained to a website’s structure, it won’t be able to surface in places like mobile websites, apps, voice-activated IoT devices (Hi, Alexa!), and more.